How To Make Your College Application Stand Out

 - Does it have a clear point of view?

-- Does it have a main theme or point?
+- Does it have a strong theme (thesis)?

 - Is it free of grammatical errors?

 - Have I chosen a prompt that best tells my story?